Get Serious & Get Gulf South

 - Three Years - If the death was a result of negligent behavior, the victim's family has up to 3 years following their loved one's death to file a claim against the negligent party.
 This could include a situation in which the individual lost their life due to a negligent oversight or failure to prevent the incident.

-Regardless of which type of claim you are filing, it's extremely important that you consult with a professional wrongful death lawyer as soon as possible following your loved one's death.
+Regardless of which type of claim you are filing, it's extremely important that you consult with a professional wrongful death lawyer near you in Gulfport as soon as possible following your loved one's death.
 Complications can arise and witnesses memories may grow foggy if too much time is allowed to pass following the event.

 Who Can File a Wrongful Death Lawsuit in Mississippi?